aws/sagemaker-python-sdk/doc/overview.rst

 ====================================================

-In this section, you initiate a training job to further train one of the pretrained Jumpstart models for your use case, then deploy it to a SageMaker Endpoint for inference.
+In this section, you initiate a training job to further train one of the pretrained JumpStart models for your use case, then deploy it to a SageMaker Endpoint for inference.
 This lets you fine tune the model for your use case with your custom dataset.
 The following assumes familiarity with `SageMaker training jobs and their